 In many ways, I’m the luckiest person alive.
 I had insurance.
 I could afford good food and I had the time to cook it.
 I lived in a town with excellent recreational facilities and a wonderful library.
 And I knew no matter in which direction I fell, I’d never hit the ground because there were too many friends in the way, ready to break the fall.
 So I learned that there is no substitute for a supportive community.

-As time went on, I resigned myself to finding spiritual solutions, which to me meant finding some value in not being able to solve my problem.
+By the late ‘90s, I resigned myself to finding spiritual solutions, which to me meant finding some value in not being able to solve my problem.
 I decided to accept feeling sick, anxious, and depressed and figure out a way to make these lemons into lemonade.
 Once my focus shifted to helping people with addictions, I got my own spiritual interpretation of these painful lessons.
 For years I’d been sitting in the bathtub pondering how ideally suited I was to doing something, but I didn’t know what.
 Once I yelled at God, “Talk English!”
 The message was coming through loud but not clear.
 It took formally studying addiction and watching a friend’s relapse unfold before I finally understood where all this would lead.
 It led to the food supply.

 My education taught me that any addiction is a problem of the body, mind, and spirit.
-Whether the problem is food, booze, or drugs, there are physical, mental/emotional and spiritual causes and consequences.
+Whether the problem is food, booze, or drugs, there are physical, mental/emotional, and spiritual causes and consequences.
 As I read books and peopled-watched, it became clear that our most expensive addiction was to the food supply itself.
-Our treatment culture does a good job with the mind: We have lots of support groups and information and we’re taught cognitive behavioral strategies.
+Our treatment culture does a good job with the mind: we have lots of support groups and information and we’re taught cognitive behavioral strategies.
 In terms of spiritual needs, miracles take place every day in the rooms of the 12-step programs.
 But whose job was it to take care of the body?
 Not doctors, they deal with drugs and symptom management.
 Where were the advocates and free-to-users groups to heal our broken bodies and screaming cells with the one thing that provides lasting cure: wholesome food.
 How were we supposed to manifest lasting lifestyle changes if the disciplines and support groups that deal with the problem treat the physical body like an “outside matter”?
-Basic human nutrition -- let alone brain nutrition -- was barely on the radar screens of the professions that provide counseling to people with mental health problems and addictions.
-This is a form of insanity.
+Basic human nutrition – let alone brain nutrition – was barely on the radar screens of the professions that provide counseling to people with mental health problems and addictions.
+This was a form of insanity.

 God started speaking English someplace around Glens Falls on the New York State Thruway.
 A friend was driving me to the high peaks of the Adirondacks, and I had five hours to do school work.
 I had brought a bag of books and articles on alcoholism to write a 10-page paper on stabilizing blood sugar as a means of reducing cravings.
 This was my idea of good vacation reading.
 By the return trip, a 75-page thesis on treatment failure was flowing out of my pen.
 It didn’t matter that my College of New Jersey program didn’t require a master’s thesis.
 It was being written even if my long-suffering professor and I were the only ones ever to read it.